Do Police Checks Expire?

 Is A Police Check Valid For Multiple Jobs?

-An Australian police check cannot be used for multiple jobs.
+An Australian National police check cannot be used for multiple jobs.
 As every police check requires the reason for requesting the document, the results can differ.
 Police authorities need complete disclosure of the reason behind a police check, so that they are able to assess the individual correctly, and apply the correct legislation.
 The fact that the check is job specific or purpose specific, means it is not suitable for reusing for different jobs.

 Different legislation and information release policies apply to different occupations.
 Usually for child-related work, all prior convictions and charges will be released in the police check results.
 Alternatively, a check request submitted for an office worker would not require the same disclosure of certain past offences.